Software name : Audacity

 You will need to have Audacity open in front of you with an audio file ready to edit.
 The process of editing requires that you first know your source file quite well, or more specifically the audio track wave-form of that file loaded into Audacity.
 You need to know exactly where a cut needs to be made, to achieve some intended effect, so play the audio track repeatedly and listen for where you want to make your first edit.

 Lets assume you have chosen the area to be cut.
-You need to now select the area by clicking on where the cut should start, holding down the mouse button, and dragging the mouse (either left or right) to the end of the area to be cut.
+You need to now select that area.
+First, click on the 'selet' icon on the Control bar (as shown below); the place your mouse cursor at the point where the cut should start, hold down the mouse button, and drag the mouse (either left or right) to the end of the area to be cut.
 The area to be deleted will be highlighted in a lighter shade of grey than the rest of the track (notice also that when you select an audio region in Audacity, your mouse curser changes into a pointing hand):

 In the above example you can see that I have highlighted the area from about 1:32 to 2:17, a selection of about 45 seconds.
 To delete this selected region I can now click on the Edit menu and choose 'Cut':

 We should observe here that 'Cut' and 'Delete' are distinct functions, with the important difference that with Cut, the selected audio region is removed from the track but loaded onto the clipboard (from which it can later be Pasted, if desired), while with Delete that segment simply disappears.
-But with either function, once you select it in the Edit menu you will see that the selected region of your audio track has disappeared, and the length of that track will have been reduced by a corresponding duration:
+But with either function, once you choose it in the Edit menu you will see that the selected region of your audio track has disappeared, and the length of that track will have been reduced by a corresponding duration (with the remaining segment to right of the cut shifted left):

 If you have just opened an audio file, press the green play button to listen to the entire track: